kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 This document distinguishes between [Kubernetes service accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) (KSAs) and [Google service accounts](https://cloud.google.com/iam/docs/service-accounts) (GSAs).
 KSAs are Kubernetes resources, while GSAs are specific to Google Cloud.
 Other documentation usually refers to both of them as just "service accounts".

-#### Authoring pipelines to use workload identity
+#### Authoring pipelines to use Workload Identity

-Pipelines don't need any change to authenticate to GCP, it will use the GSA bound to `pipeline-runner` KSA transparently.
+Pipelines don't need any specific changes to authenticate to GCP, it will use the GSA bound to the KSA it uses transparently.

-However, existing pipelines that use [use_gcp_secret kfp sdk operator](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret) need to remove `use_gcp_secret` usage to use the bound GSA.
+However, existing pipelines that use [use_gcp_secret kfp sdk operator](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret) need to remove the `use_gcp_secret` usage to use the bound GSA.
-You can also continue to use `use_gcp_secret` in a cluster with workload identity enabled, but pipeline steps with `use_gcp_secret` will use the GSA corresponding to the secret provided.
+You can also continue to use `use_gcp_secret` in a cluster with Workload Identity enabled, but pipeline steps with `use_gcp_secret` will use the GSA corresponding to the secret provided.

-#### Cluster setup to use workload identity for Pipelines Standalone
+#### Cluster setup to use Workload Identity for Pipelines Standalone

-**After you enabled workload identity**, you need to bind workload identities for KSAs used by [Pipelines Standalone](/docs/pipelines/installation/overview/#kubeflow-pipelines-standalone).
+**After you enabled Workload Identity**, you need to bind workload identities for KSAs used by [Pipelines Standalone](/docs/pipelines/installation/overview/#kubeflow-pipelines-standalone).
 The following helper bash scripts bind workload identities for KSAs provided by Pipelines Standalone:

 * [gcp-workload-identity-setup.sh](https://github.com/kubeflow/pipelines/blob/master/manifests/kustomize/gcp-workload-identity-setup.sh) helps you create GSAs and bind them to KSAs used by pipelines workloads.
 This script provides an interactive command line dialog with explanation messages.